Your Spouse as a Partner (Happy Happy Joy Joy)

-You are saying to yourself, Yeah, but there have to be some good reasons to add my spouse to the ownership.
-You would be correct and here are some considerations
+You might be saying to yourself, Yeah, but there have to be some good reasons to add my spouse to the ownership.
+Here are some considerations.

 Women are a protected class, and therefore might receive favorable government contracts or grants as small business owners.
 Same sex couples might see increased favorable treatment as well.
 Don’t forget about Veterans and other groups of people that might be leveraged.
 There are several acronyms out there-

 Yeah, okay, the last one was a joke.
 You should always explore these opportunities especially if you are engaging with governments.
 There are also businesses who will certify your entity as one of the above since there has been a lot of fraud lately.
 Shocking.
 Say it isn’t so!